How To Make A Compass For Kids

-Did you know that it’s very easy to make your own compass at home?
+But did you know you can create your very own compass right at home?

 Here's how to make a compass at home.

-And as with any experiments involving magnets, be aware of the danger.
+And as with any experiments involving magnets and sharp objects, be aware of the danger.

-Warning: Magnets are very hazardous if swallowed.
+Warning: Magnets and needles are very hazardous if swallowed.
 Please keep them away from children who still put everything into their mouths.

 Materials